 We choose static gauge for the parameterization of the brane world volume, then the space time coordinates $x^{\mu}$ lie in the brane parameterizing direction $\xi^{\mu}$.
 The coset $G/H$ representative elements then have the form

-in which $\phi (x), \theta (x), \bar \theta (x), \lambda (x), \bar \lambda (x)$ and $u(x)$ are the Nambu-Goldstone fields corresponding to each broken generators.
-Since the elements of group $G$ can be decomposed uniquely into a product form, given by a coset representative element and a subgroup element $h$, the transformations of these Nambu-Goldstone fields can be obtained by acting a group operation on $\Omega$ from the left, i.e.
+in which $\phi (x), \theta (x), \bar \theta (x), \lambda (x), \bar \lambda (x)$ and $u(x)$ are the Nambu--Goldstone fields corresponding to each broken generators.
+Since the elements of group $G$ can be decomposed uniquely into a product form, given by a coset representative element and a subgroup element $h$, the transformations of these Nambu--Goldstone fields can be obtained by acting a group operation on $\Omega$ from the left, i.e.

 where the new coset element $ \Omega ' = e^{ix'^\mu p_\mu } e^{i\phi '(x')Z} e^{i[\theta '(x')Q + \bar \theta '(x')\bar Q + \lambda '(x')S + \bar \lambda '(x')\bar S]} e^{iu'^\mu (x')K_\mu }. $